devteam-frslabs/vimos-iOS/README.md

 }
 ```
-   Sets the Captus SDK apiCredentials .
+   Sets the Vimos SDK apiCredentials .
 Obtain the appropriate api credentials through a REST API call , for details about the REST API, contact `support@frslabs.com`

    ## Help